balena-os/meta-balena/docs/host-extensions.md

 ## Overview

 BalenaOS supports layering the root filesystem with content from hostapp extension containers.
-In essence, hostapp extensions are container images flagged with the `balena.io.features.host-extension` label that are overlayed during the early boot process.
+In essence, hostapp extensions are container images flagged with the `io.balena.image.class=overlay` label that are overlayed during the early boot process.

 Hostapp extension containers are meant to extend or modify the root filesystem in a managed way, and to house content that cannot be placed on an application container.